WJY (New Jersey): July 2, 1921 broadcast

 Participation certificate issued to C. R. Vincent, Jr.

 The original broadcast plan was to have J. Andrew White's ringside commentary carried directly over the air, via a telephone line that had been installed running from ringside to the Hoboken transmitter room.
 However, the American Telephone and Telegraph Company (AT&T) objected to having a telephone connection made to the radio transmitter.
+(Note: In July 1920, AT&T made a cross-licensing agreement covering radio-related patents with General Electric, RCA's parent company.
+In the resulting distribution of rights under the agreement, AT&T claimed it held a monopoly on telephone-radio transmitter connections.)
 The solution was to have a "Mr. Sheehey of the Broad street office" type White's telephoned descriptions as they were received at the transmitter site, with the transcripts then given to J. O. Smith for reading over the air.
 To increase verisimilitude, a spare gong was placed near the transmitter, which was sounded in order to mimic the one at the ring that signalled the opening and closing of each round.

 The day of the broadcast was hot and humid, with morning showers.
 White, his assistant Harry Welker, and David Sarnoff were positioned at ringside next to the press box.
 White, who had been an amateur boxer, provided most if not all of the descriptions, although some accounts state that Sarnoff also participated in the announcing.
 The radio reports were timed so that each round was described during a three-minute period, with a one-minute interval between rounds.
 It was estimated that the bulletins were broadcast within a minute after they had been received at the Hoboken site.
 WJY was on the air for a total of about four hours.
 The programming opened with a series of preliminary bouts, which were conducted at half-hour intervals, and concluded with the Dempsey-Carpentier fight, which ended when the champion, Dempsey, knocked out Carpentier in the fourth round.